Lexi Kai Sprawls In A Pool Of Rainbow Bubbles At A Car Wash Wearing Cheeky String Bikini

-Lexi Kai delighted her 763,000 Instagram followers with a sudsy display of her killer bikini body on Saturday evening.
+Lexi Kai delighted her 763,000 Instagram followers with a sudsy display of her killer bikini body on Saturday afternoon.
 The update showed her in giant puddle of colorful bubbles on the cement floor of a car wash, wearing a tiny bathing suit that left little to the imagination.

 The curvy fitness model stretched out on her belly with her upper body supported on elbows and forearms.
 She posed surrounded by a swirl of soapy water in a vivid array of turquoise, purple, and yellow which appeared to be streaming off of the silver sports car parked behind her.